Topics The 4th Japan-Vietnam Joint Symposium" will be held

 1. regulatory updates on marketing authorization of pharmaceutical products

 The Vietnamese side was represented by Mr. Nguyen Tuan Anh, Deputy Director of DAV's Drug Registration Division, who gave an update on Vietnam's major pharmaceutical regulations and drug registration system, international cooperation and harmonization activities, and the future direction of DAV's activities.
 The newly promulgated Notification on Registration of Pharmaceuticals and Pharmaceutical Ingredients, Notification on Pharmaceuticals Requiring Bioequivalence (BE) Studies, and Notification on Technology Transfer and Registration of Contract Manufactured Pharmaceuticals, which will be promulgated after 2022, include the introduction of electronic submission, the requirement for registration of imported products with a Certificate of Pharmaceutical Product (CPP) and its associated registration requirements, and the registration of pharmaceutical products with a Certificate of Pharmaceutical Manufacture (CMP).
-The changes include the introduction of electronic application, the relaxation of the requirements for the Certificate of Pharmaceutical Product (CPP) and equivalent legal documents at the time of import registration, the use of identification codes in the future, and the doubling of the number of pharmaceutical ingredients requiring BE testing.
+Explanation was given on the introduction of electronic applications, the relaxation of the requirements for the Certificate of Pharmaceutical Product (CPP) and equivalent legal documents at the time of registration of imported products, the use of identification codes in the future, and the doubling of the number of pharmaceutical ingredients requiring BE testing.
 International cooperation activities include Vietnam's participation in the Joint Assessment Commitment Group (JACG) program of the Association of Southeast Asian Nations (ASEAN) Pharmaceutical Product Working Group (PPWG), and participation in Reliance and Recognition workshop.
 In terms of international cooperation, he mentioned the shortage of personnel involved in registration audits and emphasized the need for a Reliance Pass.
 Regarding the future, he shared that the Pharmaceutical Affairs Law is scheduled to be revised by the end of 2024, that an online application system and digitization of application materials are planned, and that digitization of drug information using one-dimensional barcodes and two-dimensional codes is planned.

 2. timely access to innovative medicines

-From the Japanese side, Mr. Keita Kawaji of PMDA's New Drug Review Department IV gave a presentation on the review system for new drugs and post-approval lifecycle management in Japan.
+From the Japanese side, Dr. Keita Kawaji of PMDA's New Drug Review Department IV gave a presentation on the review system for new drugs and post-approval lifecycle management in Japan.
 He also explained that the time from application to approval is within 12 months for regular items and within 9 months for priority review items, and that some review reports are translated into English and published.
 Some review reports are translated into English and published.
 As for post-approval management, he explained that there are partial change applications, minor change notifications, reexamination and reevaluation systems, and periodic GMP compliance inspections of manufacturing sites.

 3. promotion of proper use of medicines